CrewAI, Ollama, Mixtral: An Agile Squad in Your Computer

 of the specifications included in the user stories.
 Provide detailed feedback to developers, highlighting areas for improvement, potential

+bugs, and suggestions for optimization.
 Collaborate with the development team to achieve high-quality software delivery in the project.

 """,